Importing data feeds¶

 The data feed software should handle temporary network errors without manual intervention as this is usually done through retries.

 Protection from potentially harmful imports is built into eSales Lifestyle.
-If an import looks dangerous, e.g. it removes half of all products in a market or removes the category from 50% or more of the products, it will be rejected with an appropriate error message and code 400.
+If an import looks dangerous, e.g. it removes half of all products in a market it will be rejected with an appropriate error message and code 400.
 To override the protection and force eSales to accept such an import, a

 force=true argument can be added to the post request of the import.